mtlynch/mtlynch.io/content/retrospectives/2021/11/index.md

 | Blogging for Devs Revenue | $27.30         | $0.00        | <font color="red">-$27.30 (-100%)</font>     |
 | **Total Revenue**         | **$216.44**    | **$75.27**   | **<font color="red">-$141.17 (-65%)</font>** |

 I haven't done anything to promote my blogging course, but a couple of people purchased last month.
-At the last indie founder meetup I hosted, one of the attendees had watched my course, so it was a cool first to meet someone in person who had taken it.
+At the last indie founder meetup I co-hosted, one of the attendees had watched my course, so it was cool to meet a student in real life for the first time.

 ### [Zestful](https://zestfuldata.com)